pnp/sp-dev-fx-webparts/samples/react-pnpjs-http-client/README.md

 | ------- | ---------------- | --------------- |
 | 1.0     | March 07, 2023   | Initial release  |

-## Disclaimer

-**THIS CODE IS PROVIDED _AS IS_ WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

----

-## Minimal Path to Awesome
+## Minimal path to awesome

-- Clone this repository
+- Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-pnpjs-http-client) then unzip it)
-- Ensure that you are at the solution folder
+- From your command line, change your current directory to the directory containing this sample (`react-pnpjs-http-client`, located under `samples`)
-- in the command-line run:
+- in the command line run:
-  - **npm install**
+  - `npm install`
-  - **gulp serve**
+  - `gulp serve`

-> Include any additional steps as needed.
+> This sample can also be opened with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
+Visit <https://aka.ms/spfx-devcontainer> for further instructions.

 ## Features